jojo0094/duckdb_featureserv/README.md

 * `--config file.toml` - specify configuration file to use
 * `--debug` - set logging level to TRACE (can also be set in config file)
 * `--devel` - run in development mode (e.g. HTML templates reloaded every query)
+* `--disable-ui` - disable HTML UI routes (returns 404 for .html endpoints and Accept: text/html requests)
 * `--test` - run in test mode, with an internal catalog of tables and data
 * `--version` - display the version number
-* `--duckdb path` - specify path to DuckDB database file
+* `--database-path path` - specify path to DuckDB database file
-* `--table name` - specify name of spatial table to serve (optional; if not specified, all tables with geometry columns will be served)

 ## Testing